SBN

 DataDome’s approach works because it adapts continuously.
 As fraudsters develop new techniques, our machine learning systems analyze attack patterns and automatically update our protection.
 This means businesses don’t need to constantly update their security rules.
 DataDome handles that automatically.

 All this happens without adding friction for legitimate customers.
-DataDome works silently in the background, only becoming visible when it detects actual fraud attempts.
-This means businesses can offer the convenience of gift cards while still protecting their customers and revenue from sophisticated fraud schemes.
+DataDome works silently in the background, meaning businesses can offer the convenience of gift cards while still protecting their customers and revenue from sophisticated fraud schemes.

 Protect your gift cards with DataDome’s industry-leading fraud prevention platform.
-Contact us today for a free demo and see how we can secure your gift cards against sophisticated fraud attacks.
+Book a demo today to see how we can secure your gift cards against sophisticated fraud attacks.

-*** This is a Security Bloggers Network syndicated blog from DataDome authored by DataDome.
+*** This is a Security Bloggers Network syndicated blog from Blog – DataDome authored by DataDome.
 Read the original post at: https://datadome.co/learning-center/gift-card-fraud/